texonica/company-dashboard/memory-bank/systemPatterns.md

 - Popover interfaces for form inputs to maximize space efficiency
 - Financial data management with CSV import and AI-powered categorization
 - Planned SWR implementation for efficient data fetching and caching
 - Comprehensive error handling with specific error types and messages
+- Chargebee integration for subscription management with webhook handling
+- Idempotent requests for critical operations using unique keys